oracle/tribuo/docs/FAQs.md

 ### What's the difference between configuration and provenance?

-In short, the configuration sets the parameters for an object (e.g. hyperparameters, data scaling, and random seed).
+In short, the configuration sets the parameters for an object (e.g., hyperparameters, data scaling, and random seed).
 The provenance is the configuration plus the information gathered from the specific run that created the model/dataset/evaluation (e.g., the number of features, the number of samples, the timestamp of the data file, and the number of times that the Trainer's RNG has been used).

-The provenance is a superset of configurations.
+The provenance is a superset of the configuration.
 You can convert a provenance object into a set of configurations, one for each of its constituent parts.
-In contrast, the configuration cannot be converted into a provenance without executing the code (e.g., loading the dataset or training the model) as, otherwise, it won't know the run-specific information.
+In contrast, the configuration cannot be converted into a provenance without executing the code (e.g., loading the dataset or training the model) as otherwise, it won't know the run-specific information.

 ### How do I know what I can configure in a class?